marionbarker/loopdocs/docs/operation/algorithm/prediction.md

 In traditional basal/bolus pump therapy, basal rates are set to accommodate the user's endogenous glucose production (EGP) that causes blood glucose to rise.
 If a user's basal settings were exactly right in traditional pump therapy, the user would have perfectly flat blood glucose all day, all other factors being equal.

 In reality, people with type 1 diabetes, and their caregivers, know that basal settings are never exactly right.
 Every day is a little different, and a myriad of factors that affect blood glucose (e.g., including stress, hormones, sleep, etc.) may affect insulin needs.
+If you haven't seen the [42-Factors article by Adam Brown](https://diatribe.org/42factors), it's worth the click.
 Some people have different basal profiles to accommodate these variations.
 Some people regularly tune and adjust their basal rates, and/or do so at their endocrinology clinic visits.

 Since the Loop algorithm assumes that the user-set basal rates are correct, it calculates the effect of insulin relative to scheduled basal rates.
 If basal rates are not entirely correct, Loop can compensate a bit through the retrospective correction and blood glucose momentum effects, discussed later in this page.